Semantic Communications with Variable-Length Coding for Extended Reality: Experiments

 \subsubsection{Performance metrics}

 We first compare the peak signal-to-noise ratio (PSNR) versus the number of symbols per pixel (SPP) of different transmission methods, where the SPP is defined as the average number of modulated symbols (in complex numbers) assigned to each color pixel.
 The PSNR value reflects the per-pixel reconstruction quality of images.
 A higher value indicates a better reconstruction quality.
 The results are shown in Fig. \ref{fig:PSNR}.
-From the figure, our fixed-length coding method SCC(0) outperforms the JSCC and traidtional methods with BPG and LDPC as the source coding and channel coding schemes, respectively, showing the semantic coder and the SCC module used in our work are effective.
-Also, the proposed variable-length coding method VL-SCC(0) can further increase the coding efficency, which also shows the proposed VL-SCC is universal and can be applied to various tasks and data types.
+From the figure, our fixed-length coding method SCC($\lambda=0$) outperforms the JSCC and traidtional methods with BPG and LDPC as the source coding and channel coding schemes, respectively, showing the semantic coders and the SCC module used in our work are effective.
+Also, the proposed variable-length coding method VL-SCC($\lambda=0$) can {significantly} increase the coding efficiency {of SCC}, which also shows the proposed VL-SCC is universal and can be applied to various tasks and data types.

 The LPIPS loss versus SPP is shown in Fig. \ref{fig:lpips}.
-From the figure, without giving a LPIPS loss during training, VL-SCC(0), SCC(0), and BPG all lead to high semantic errors.
-However, once the semantic error is considered during the training processing, such as VL-SCC($\lambda$), it can be suppressed significantly.
+From the figure, without giving a LPIPS loss during training, VL-SCC($\lambda=0$), SCC($\lambda=0$), and BPG all lead to high semantic errors.
+However, once the semantic error is considered during the training processing, such as VL-SCC($\lambda=0.1$) and SCC($\lambda=0.1$), it can be suppressed significantly. {Furthermore, the proposed variable-length coding method VL-SCC($\lambda=0.1$) also outperforms the fixed-length method SCC($\lambda=0.1$ in semantic measurements.}